 Japanese umbrella pine trees are classified as Sciadopitys verticillata in plant taxonomy.
 This conifer is a needled evergreen, botanically speaking.
 If you are versed in the scientific names of plants at all, then you may realize that Sciadopitys verticillata is not a true pine, despite its common plant name.
 True pines have Pinus in their botanical names: for example, botanists call the eastern white pine Pinus strobus.

 As trees go, this will be a small one in your landscaping for quite some time, assuming you buy a young sapling.
 It is a slow grower.
-So even though it may eventually attain a height of 25-30 feet (although it grows considerably taller in its native habitat) with a spread of about 15-20 feet, expect it to remain a much smaller specimen for many years.
+So even though it may eventually attain a height of 25 to 30 feet (although it grows considerably taller in its native habitat) with a spread of about 15 to 20 feet, expect it to remain a much smaller specimen for many years.

 The needles are thick, dark green and glossy.
 They can attain a length of about 5 inches.
-Their color may change somewhat in winter; mine acquire a little bit of yellow in them but remain attractive.
+Their color may change somewhat in winter.

 Just as the tree is a slow grower, so it will be slow to produce cones.
-If and when they do come, they will be 2-4 inches in length.
+If and when they do come, they will be 2 to 4 inches in length.
 On older trees, the bark will be reddish-brown and will peel.
 This so-called "exfoliating" bark can add to the display, given adequate visibility.

 Planting Zones, Sun and Soil Requirements

 Japanese umbrella pine trees are indigenous to Japan.
 According to PlantExplorers.com, it is "one of the five sacred trees from Japan's Kiso forest."
-In terms of the USDA map, they grow best in planting zones 5-8.
+In terms of the USDA map, they grow best in planting zones 5 through 8.